No fees unless we win.

 • Proof of causation is not required — individuals only need to show they lived in a designated area and have a qualifying illness.

 This legislation acknowledges, for the first time at the federal level, the connection between Coldwater Creek contamination and the health issues faced by local residents.
-In doing so, it establishes a streamlined, non-adversarial claims process, thereby removing some of the legal and evidentiary burdens typically associated with personal injury litigation.

 The RECA expansion also includes funding for: